 Dr. Martin’s scholarly expertise sits at the crossroads of African Diaspora literature(s) of the U.S. and Caribbean and folklore studies.
-As a cultural studies scholar, she is trained in the African American literary and vernacular traditions with emphasis on twenty and twenty-first century prose.
-Her interdisciplinary reach also involves broader interests, such as comparative literature(s) of the African Diaspora.
-She is deeply committed to the fields of African Diaspora Studies, Black Feminist Studies, Literature, Folklore, and Film Studies.
-As such, her research and teaching interests fall widely under this individualized humanities-based umbrella.
+As a cultural studies scholar, she is trained in the African American literary and vernacular traditions with emphasis on twenty and twenty-first century fiction.
+Her interdisciplinary reach spans such topics as African-derived spiritualities, Gullah Geechee heritage and culture, African American genealogy, Beyoncé, and Black popular culture.